Skip to content

 • representatives and contact details

-In the above example:
+In the screenshot above:

 • Property Information is queried using the parent record’s property number

-• Property Parcels is queried using the parent record’s property pfi
+• Property Parcels is queried using the parent record’s property PFI

 Administrators can use QGIS to configure child datasets for viewing by internal users.
 The parent dataset can be an internal or external dataset.